MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Prepare to track enabled widgets

 A widget provider can support a single widget or multiple widgets.
 Whenever the widget host initiates an operation with the widget provider, it passes an ID to identify the widget associated with the operation.
 Each widget also has a associated name and a state value that can be used to store custom data.
 For this example, we'll declare a simple helper structure to store the ID, name, and data for each pinned widget.
 Widgets also can be in an active state, which is discussed in the [Activate and Deactivate](#activate-and-deactivate) section below, and we will track this state for each widget with a boolean value.
-Add the following definition to the WidgetProvider.h file, above the **WidgetProvider** declaration.
+Add the following definition to the WidgetProvider.h file, above the **WidgetProvider** struct declaration.

 ```cpp
 // WidgetProvider.h